Over 900,000 persons receive full COVID-19 vaccines in Eastern Region | Ghana News Agency

 By Naa Shormei Odonkor

-Koforidua, June 18, GNA-Dr. John Ekow Otoo, the Deputy Director of Public Health and Incident Manager for COVID-19 at the Eastern Regional Ghana Health Service, has disclosed that 904,696 individuals were fully vaccinated against COVID-19 in the Eastern Region.
+The figure represents 46.2 per cent of a target of 1.9 million people who are 15 years and above in the region.

-The figure represents 46.2 per cent of a target of 1.9 million individuals who are 15 years and above in the region.
+Dr. John Ekow Otoo, the Deputy Director of Public Health and the Incident Manager for COVID-19 at the Eastern Regional Ghana Health Service, has disclosed this to the Ghana News Agency.

-He mentioned that 1,227,526 persons representing 62.6 percent of the targeted population had received at least one dose of the COVID-19 vaccine.
+He said as of June this year, 1,227,526 persons representing 62.6 percent of the targeted population had received at least one dose of the COVID-19 vaccine.

-Those fully vaccinated, 420,770 had received the booster dose to give them extra protection to the already-taken vaccine against COVID-19.
+Additionally, of those fully vaccinated, 420,770 had received the booster dose to give them extra protection against COVID-19.

 Of the 171 recorded cases of AEFI, 56 per cent were females and 44 per cent were males with complaints of headaches, abscesses, severe local reactions, fevers above 38 degree celsius, vomiting and diarrhoea.

-Others included painful ribs, nausea, loss of appetite, malaise, anaphylaxis, general body pains and muscle pains as of March 31, 2024.
+Others included painful ribs, nausea, loss of appetite, malaise, anaphylaxis, general body pains and muscle pains.

 Dr. Otoo said as of June 9, 2024, the region had recorded 65 COVID-19 cases with three active cases in the New Juaben South Municipality.

-He said health practitioners were doing their best to vaccinate the targeted population, however, challenges such as misinformation and myths surrounding the COVID-19 vaccines made it difficult to meet the target.
+He indicated that health practitioners were doing their best to vaccinate the targeted population, however, challenges such as misinformation and myths surrounding the COVID-19 vaccines made it difficult to meet the target.

 He encouraged citizens who were yet to receive the doses to do so to protect themselves from easily contracting COVID-19 as it was still in the system.

-Immunization is among the important public health interventions for preventing and reducing morbidity and mortality in all societies and countries.
+Immunization is among the important public health interventions for preventing and reducing morbidity and mortality in all societies and countries as a whole.

 GNA